 '''

-getinstalledpackage Get an installed chaincode package from a peer.

-Install a chaincode.

-install
+package

 Package a chaincode

-package

-queryapproved

-Query an org's approved chaincode definition from its peer.
+Query the committed chaincode definitions by channel on a peer.

 querycommitted

-Query the committed chaincode definitions by channel on a peer.
+Query the installed chaincodes on a peer.

 queryinstalled

-Query the installed chaincodes on a peer.

 Flags:

+--cafile string

 Path to file containing PEM-encoded

---cafile string

 →trusted certificate(s) for the ordering endpoint

 --certfile string

-Path to file containing PEM-encoded X509
+Path to file containing PEM-encoded X509.

 -public key to use for mutual TLS communication with the orderer endpoint

 --clientauth

 Use mutual TLS when communicating with

 →the orderer endpoint

 --connTimeout duration

 Timeout for client to connect (default 3s)

 -h, --help

 help for chaincode

 --keyfile string

-Path to file containing PEM-encoded
+Path to file containing PEM-encoded.

 -private key to use for mutual TLS communication with the orderer endpoint

 -o, --orderer string

 Ordering service endpoint

---ordererTLSHostnameOverride string

-The hostname override to use when
+--ordererTLSHostnameOverride string The hostname override to use when

 \rightarrowvalidating the TLS connection to the orderer.

 --tls

 Use TLS when communicating with the

 →orderer endpoint

 Use "peer lifecycle chaincode [command] --help" for more information about a command.

 '''